Sarah627/Java_miniatures/README.md

 ### java syntax:

-- every programming language has a syntax defines it, simply like grammar in English defines how you form a sentence has context, simmilarly in programming the syntax allows you to write program instructions correct or with a context for the compiler.
+- every programming language has a syntax defines it, simply like grammar in English defines how you form a sentence has context, similarly in programming the syntax allows you to write program instructions correct or with a context for the compiler.

 - curly braces`{}` define a block of code -in other words **lines** of code- and also define scope.

 - yup, just like C language semicolon is the statements terminator `;`

-- `//` double slashes for single line comments and `/* comments lines go here */` for multiple lines of comments (for those who are new to programming, comments are setences or lines won't be treated as code or instruction they will be ignored by the compiler, programmers use comments to clarify points about their code, like comments show imcomplete implementation or reference to the original source code or even to clear confusion about the code they wrote)
+- `//` double slashes for single line comments and `/* comments lines go here */` for multiple lines of comments (for those who are new to programming, comments are sentences or lines won't be treated as code or instruction they will be ignored by the compiler, programmers use comments to clarify points about their code, like comments show incomplete implementation or reference to the original source code or even to clear confusion about the code they wrote)

-- java is case sensitive language (you get syntax error if you mistyped a keyword or wrote its letetr capital rather than small or vice versa), e.g.
+- java is case-sensitive language (you get syntax error if you mistyped a keyword or wrote its letter capital rather than small or vice versa), e.g.

   > `Public void fun(){...}` --> syntax error (Public is not a keyword)